 Test positivity percentage provides insight into what proportion of daily tests are returned with positive results.

-The above interactive graphic shows total and population adjusted numbers for cases, active cases, and deaths across Canada's provinces and territories.
+The above interactive graphic shows total and population adjusted numbers for COVID-19 hospitalizations, patients in intensive care units, deaths and vaccinations across Canada's provinces and territories.